charcoalphp/charcoal/README.md

 Charcoal Factory
 ================

-`Charcoal\Factory` defines _factories_, which create or build dynamic Charcoal PHP objects.
+Factories create or build dynamic PHP objects.

 [![Build Status](https://travis-ci.org/locomotivemtl/charcoal-factory.svg?branch=master)](https://travis-ci.org/locomotivemtl/charcoal-factory)

+# Table of contents

+- How to install
+	- Dependencies
+- Factories
+	- About factories
+	- Ensuring a type of object
+	- Setting a default type of object
+	- Constructor arguments
+	- Executing an object callback

 # How to install